hashicorp/terraform-provider-azurerm/website/docs/r/synapse_workspace.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) Specifies the identity type of the Synapse Workspace.
-At this time the allowed values are `SystemAssigned`.
+At this time the allowed value is `SystemAssigned`.

 ## Attributes Reference